 - October 15th – applications for Medicine close via UCAS.
 The University of Birmingham will not consider late applications.

-- November and December – Taking all UCAS applications and UCAT scores into account, we will select who to invite for interview in the new year, before the end of December.
+- November and December – Taking all UCAS applications and UCAT scores into account, we aim to select who to invite for interview in the new year, before the end of December.

 - January and February – Interviews will take place.